prafullkulshrestha/work-samples/employer-api/README.md

 * The application configuration should be externalized either in configuration server or consul and vault.
 * Swagger configuration values should be externalized.
+* The backend validations should be enabled if this service is going to be shared by other clients also.
+* Caching can be enabled in the project